Hendrich/book-catalog/docs/IMPLEMENTATION_ARCHITECTURE_V2.md

 4. **Iterative Development**: Implement features incrementally with testing
 5. **Performance Monitoring**: Implement monitoring from day one

-**This implementation guide provides the complete technical foundation for lab Catalog V2 development!** ðŸš€
+**This implementation guide provides the complete technical foundation for Script Labs V2 development!** ðŸš€